verrazzano/docs/content/en/docs/samples/application-deployment-guide.md

    The parameter `hello-helidon-deployment` is from the component's `spec.workload.spec.deploymentTemplate.podSpec.metadata.name` value.

-1. Verify the Verrazzano application operator pod is running.
+1. Verify that the Verrazzano application operator pod is running.

    ```
    $ kubectl get pods -n verrazzano-system | grep '^NAME\|verrazzano-application-operator'